De coherence for a heavy particle interacting with a light one: new analysis and numerics

 We are now ready to interpret Figure ~\ref{fringes1}.
 Let us evolve $\rho^{M,b}$ according to the free dynamics \eqref{matrixlim}.
-At time $t^\ast$ of maximal overlap of the two initial bumps, the first pure state in the r.h.s. of \eqref{eq:ApproxDensMat} shows the expected interference fringes as in Figure~\ref{Init}, but such fringes are damped by the factor $ |t_p|^2 $.
-This explains the fringes in the picture of the left of Figure~\ref{fringes1}.
-Remark in particular that all the oscillations reach the zero value, as it occurs when the heavy particle lies in a pure state.
-At the same time, the pure states corresponding to the second and third term in \eqref{eq:ApproxDensMat} are also overlapping, as they are both accelerated by the same quantity.
-But, since the r.h.s. of \eqref{eq:ApproxDensMat} is a statistical mixing, the two bumps will superpose summing to each other, without giving rise to interference fringes.
-This explains the bump on the right in the picture of the left of Figure~\ref{fringes1}.
+At the time $t^\ast$ of maximal overlap of the two initial bumps, the first pure state on the r.h.s. of \eqref{eq:ApproxDensMat} shows the expected interference fringes as in Figure~\ref{Init}, but such fringes are damped by the factor $ |t_p|^2 $.
+This explains the fringes in the picture on the left of Figure~\ref{fringes1}.
+We remark in particular that all the oscillations reach the zero value, as it occurs when the heavy particle lies in a pure state.
+At the same time, the pure states corresponding to the second and third terms in \eqref{eq:ApproxDensMat} are also overlapping, since they are both accelerated by the same quantity.
+But, since the r.h.s. of \eqref{eq:ApproxDensMat} is a statistical mixture, the two bumps will superpose classically, without giving rise to interference fringes.
+This explains the bump on the right side of the left diagram in Figure~\ref{fringes1}.

 In the picture on the right of Figure~\ref{fringes1}, this interpretation can still hold, but since in that case $p=0$, the interference fringes of the first state are also superposed with the two bumps created by the second and third states of the mixing, so the decomposition ~\eqref{eq:ApproxDensMat} is not so clearly readable.